 NYU Langone specialists—including rehabilitation experts, cardiac device management doctors, social workers, integrative therapy experts, nurses, and psychologists—monitor your care after treatment for hypertrophic cardiomyopathy (HCM).

 If you’ve had hypertrophic cardiomyopathy surgery, Rusk Rehabilitation offers both inpatient and outpatient cardiac rehabilitation services through the Joan and Joel Smilow Cardiac Prevention and Rehabilitation Center.

 A rehabilitation doctor prescribes therapies to improve your mobility and endurance, prevent infection, and reduce the risk of bedsores during your recovery in the hospital.

 Your doctor works with a team of specialists, including occupational and physical therapists, to provide outpatient services after you leave the hospital.
 This may include physical therapy to build strength and occupational therapy to help you perform everyday tasks.

-Rusk Rehabilitation’s specialists offer integrative therapies, such as acupuncture, massage therapy, and yoga, to complement conventional treatment for hypertrophic cardiomyopathy.
+Rusk Rehabilitation’s specialists offer integrative therapies, such as acupuncture, massage therapy, and yoga, to complement conventional treatment for HCM.
 These therapies can help you relax, which can help lower your heart rate.

-Living with a chronic health condition such as hypertrophic cardiomyopathy can be challenging, both physically and emotionally.
-Research shows that having major heart surgery is associated with an increased risk of depression.
+Living with a chronic health condition such as HCM can be challenging, both physically and emotionally.
+While most patients who have successful heart surgery adjust well after surgery, research shows that having major heart surgery can be associated with an increased risk of depression in some patients.

 Your NYU Langone doctor can refer you to a psychiatrist who can help you cope with any mood changes you may experience.
 Rusk Rehabilitation also has cardiovascular support groups for people who have had open heart surgery, and our social workers and psychologists can provide additional support.